It’s the age old debate… what is better? Working out at a commercial gym, or building your own home gym and working out there?

 Now, there are arguments to be had on both sides, but for me, personally, I would much rather prefer working out at home.

 In my opinion, I can get a better workout in in my own home gym and, while I can still get in a good workout at a commercial gym, I find it can be quite distracting.
-Not to mention, for me, it is extremely frustrating when the one power rack in the gym is being used by three dumb-asses alternating supersets of 50-pound box squats, jumping jacks, and kettlebell shrugs.
+Not to mention, for me, it is extremely frustrating when the one power rack in the gym is being used by three dumb-asses alternating supersets of 50-pound box squats, 2-minute intervals on a spin bike, a set of jumping jacks, 5-minutes of jogging backwards on a treadmill, and 21-reps of 20-pounds dumbbell shrugs.

 I’m never getting in that power rack.

 And, then what?
 Do I go over and politely tell those guys that they’re jackasses and show them what they should be doing?
 I would be doing them a favor, although I would be wasting even more time, getting further and further out of my workout.

 But, then if I did go show them what they were doing wrong, how would they even receive it?
 Probably not well…

 So, while this kind of scenario doesn’t always happen at the gym, it does sometimes.
 And, when it does it completely ruins what you have planned for the day.

 So, I avoid that kind of stuff completely and work out in my home gym.

 But that is just one example of why it is better to work out in your home gym, as opposed to going to a commercial gym.
 Here are 18 other reasons why you should train in a home gym: